-Mayela began treatment in Puerto Rico, but was soon referred to St. Jude Children’s Research Hospital.
+Mayela began treatment in Puerto Rico for acute myeloid leukemia, a type of blood cancer, but was soon referred to St. Jude Children’s Research Hospital.
 Her family was familiar with St. Jude – they’d seen commercials for the hospital.

 At St. Jude, Mayela underwent a bone marrow transplant in August 2018, with her dad serving as her donor.
 Her parents are thankful for the treatment and care she received.